![]() |

 |

-| 1939 | Married 2nd wife, Ruth Arlen.
-Moved to Dolores and Santa Lucia in Carmel, California with wife Ruth. | |
+| Feb 23, 1939 | Ford married his 2nd wife, Ruth Austin Arlen.
+He moved to Dolores Street and Santa Lucia in Carmel, California with wife Ruth. | |

 | Late 1930's | In the late 1930s, Byington Ford bought the northeast corner of Rancho Las Laureles in Carmel Valley to establish an airpark.
 He was convinced that mass production of small aircraft would put a plane within the reach of anyone who could afford a car.
 He and his brother Tirey, developed the Carmel Valley Airport for pilot-owners who would want to be at home a minute or two after getting out of their plane.
 His brother Tirey built a prototype hangar house off Ford Road.
 During this time Larry Sweeney taught Byington how to fly and he got his first pilot's license.
-Source: CARMEL VALLEY HISTORIC AIRPARK SOCIETY. | |
+Source: CARMEL VALLEY HISTORIC AIRPARK SOCIETY. |

 |